 The remuneration for night shift work is 25% more than that paid for equivalent work performed during the day.

 Employees may not work more than five hours without a rest break, which must be a minimum of one hour and a maximum of two hours.
 Labor Code, 2009 (as amended), arts.
 203, 210, 213 (Portuguese).

 - Workdays must be separated by a rest period of at least 11 hours.

 - Employees are entitled to at least one rest day per week.
 Sunday is the default day, but another can be substituted when business circumstances require.

 Hours of Work: Labor Code, 2009 (as amended), arts.
 210, 213 (Portuguese).

 Portugal generally has 13 compulsory public holidays:

 Employers must give their workers either paid leave on these days or in an agreement between the employee and employer, the day off can be taken on another day.
-If an employee does work on the public holiday, they earn two times the regular rate of pay for work performed on the day.
 Labor Code, 2009 (as amended), arts.
 234, 268 (Portuguese).

-The worker who provides normal work on a holiday is entitled to compensatory rest lasting half the number of hours provided or a 50% increase in the corresponding remuneration, being the choice of the employer.
+An employee who works on a holiday is entitled to compensatory rest lasting half the number of hours provided or a 50% increase in the corresponding remuneration, being the choice of the employer.
+Employees must receive a 50% premium for per hour of overtime worked during a holiday.
 Article 269 of the Labour Code (amended by Law No. 23/2012 of June 25.